Elmo33/Pytest_Homework/README.md

 test_intents.py - fully automated testing of tell_joke

+### assets
+style.css - for styling the html report

 report.html - generated pytest report
 ### first run the server and then test cases by using
 ```